 The academic year is split into autumn and spring semesters.
 The majority of courses and programmes start in the autumn.

 The autumn semester begins at the end of August and continues until mid-January of the following year.
 The spring semester usually starts in January and finishes at the end of June.

 Between the spring and autumn semesters, many universities have a short summer session.
 A student may be awarded a maximum of 15 credits for courses taken during the summer session.

 Courses or study programmes

-When applying to study in Sweden, you may choose to apply for self-contained (individual) courses or full study programmes.
+When applying to study in Sweden, you may choose to apply for individual courses or full study programmes.

-If you choose to study a self-contained course or a range of courses, you are awarded credits on completion of these courses.
+If you choose to study a freestanding course or range of courses, you're awarded credits on completion of these courses.
 It's possible to be awarded a diploma or degree if you accumulate the appropriate number of credits in the right combination.

 You can also apply for a full study programme.
-Study programmes are made up of courses, some of which are compulsory (required) and some of which are optional.
+Study programmes are made up of courses, some of which are required and some of which are optional.
 Some of the study programmes lead to professional or vocational qualifications.
 Study programmes vary in length from two to eleven semesters.

 Credit system compatible with ECTS

-A normal workload is 30 higher education (HE) credits per semester or 60 HE credits per academic year.
-Prior to 1 July 2007, Swedish higher education institutions awarded points rather than credits.
-This was changed to make the Swedish credit system compatible with ECTS.
+A normal study workload is 30 higher education (HE) credits per semester or 60 HE credits per academic year.

 ECTS - for recognition in European countries